kkaempf/arango-driver/README.md

 ### Returning results

-arangodb-driver try always to store the information obtained from ArangoDB in an instance.
+arangodb-driver tries always to store the information obtained from ArangoDB in an instance.
 If you need to receive the output, you can return it with:

 ``` ruby